 The problem is that most TV towers are not located together and are spread out in different locations.

-Since an Omni-Directional antenna can pick up a signal from any direction they have a certain benefit over other antenna types.
+Since an Omni-Directional antenna can pick up a signal from any direction, they have a certain benefit over other antenna types.

-Installing a TV Antenna
+How To Install a TV Antenna

-Setting up and installing an over-the-air TV antenna requires mounting the unit in the air usually on a pole.
+Setting up and installing an over-the-air TV antenna requires mounting the unit in the air, usually on a pole.

-Installing a unit is straight forward but tools will be needed so it is mounted properly on a pole.
+Installing a unit is straightforward, but tools will be needed so it is mounted properly on a pole.

 Every home will be slightly different and should be thought out before installing.